khebbie/Dynamicpad/README.markdown

 	x.firstname = "Klaus"

 	DumpE tbl.Query("person".ToString(), x)

+Result:

+	Firstname: Klaus

+	Birthdate: 23-09-2011 00:00:00

+	Lastname: Hebsgaard

-If you wan't to do your own stuff, you can inherit Massives DynamicModel and do your own stuff:
+If you wan't to do your own stuff, you can inherit Massives DynamicModel and do your own stuff, the connectionString is injected into the script as "connString":

 	class MyModel < Massive::DynamicModel
 		def GetStuff